 What are examples of promotional strategies?

 Successful content promotion strategies include a mix of different techniques.
-Here are some of the best ways to get your content in front of the people who are most likely to share your articles or buy what you have on offer.
+Here are some of the best ways and blogging tips to get your content in front of the people who are most likely to share your articles or buy what you have on offer.

 1. Build and use your email list